Challenging The Theology of Social Justice

 Issues of race and gender deal with important parts of people’s identities, and for that reason these issues have an extraordinary capacity to arouse strong emotions.
-Often this has been for the worse.
-In the academia, it is becoming increasingly difficult to challenge intersectionality’s accepted wisdom without incurring the charge that one is sexist or racist.
+But this has often been for the worse.
+In academia, it is becoming increasingly difficult to challenge intersectionality’s accepted wisdom without incurring the charge that one is sexist or racist.
 Universities, however, are supposed to be areas of free political discussion; intersectionality should be subjected to the same critical scrutiny that all systems of thought must undergo.

 Columbia Law Professor Kimberlé Crenshaw is credited with creating the term and concept of “intersectionality.
 In a TedTalk from 2016, she said, “I began to use the term ‘intersectionality’ to deal with the fact that many of our social justice problems like racism and sexism are often overlapping, creating multiple levels of social injustice.”
 Without this analytic concept, Crenshaw says, it is impossible to understand, still less to dismantle, the overlapping systems of oppression in our society, including racism, sexism, and homophobia.
 Crenshaw’s co-thinkers believe, among other things, that gender is a harmful social construct; that women and minorities are systemically oppressed; and that the state uses the police to purposely inflict violence upon people of color.

-Several counter-arguments could be made against those claims, but perhaps the most demonstrably incorrect tenet of intersectionality is the notion that all oppressive structures are “inextricably linked.”
+Several counter-arguments could be made against those claims, but perhaps the most incorrect tenet of intersectionality is the notion that all oppressive structures are “inextricably linked.”
 This notion has garnered increasing support on the left in recent years.
 It is the reason we have seen the coalescing of activist groups, from pro-choice clubs to advocates of Palestinian liberation, under one colossal panoply.
 Little by little these groups have all started to employ the same pseudo-Marxist jargon about systems of oppression, ruling classes, and the need for an emancipatory revolution.
-Intersectionality’s theory of overlapping oppressions is binding together struggles — like the cause of the Palestinians and the activism of BlackLivesMatters — that at first glance (and upon closer examination) appear entirely unrelated.
+Intersectionality’s theory of overlapping oppressions is binding together struggles — like the cause of the Palestinians and the activism of BlackLivesMatters — that at first glance (and upon closer examination) appear largely unrelated.